Patrickscodegit/Beconnect/docs/carrier-rules.md

 ## Best Practices

 1. **Start with Global Rules**: Create global rules first, then add port/vessel-specific overrides
-2. **Use Category Groups**: Group similar categories for easier management
+2. **Use Category Groups**: Group similar categories for easier management.
+You can select multiple category groups per rule - the rule matches if cargo belongs to ANY of the selected groups (OR logic).
 3. **Set Priorities**: Higher priority = checked first (use 10, 20, 30... for clarity)
 4. **Effective Dates**: Use `effective_from` and `effective_to` for rule versioning
 5. **Exclusive Groups**: Use for mutually exclusive surcharges (e.g., overwidth methods)